sirbastiano/PhiSatNet/readme.md

 - Designed by Roberto Del Prete and Nicolas Longépé, Apr-7-2025

+## ⚠️ Warning

+As a rule of thumb, **do not include data augmentation in the dataset**.
+Always store the original data to ensure reproducibility and flexibility for downstream tasks.
+Augmentation should be applied dynamically during training or preprocessing.

+## 🛠️ Tools & Dependencies

 This repository defines the structure and usage of a cloud optimised zarr dataset format designed for machine learning tasks such as classification, segmentation, regression, compression, and reconstruction.
 The format adopted here is the one of the PhiSatNet paper.

-## 🛠️ Tools & Dependencies

 - Install requirements:
 ```